NIFTy-PPL/NIFTy/docs/source/code.rst

 - sky emission depending on location and energy.
 This could be represented by a product of an :class:`~hp_space.HPSpace` (for location) with an :class:`~rg_space.RGSpace` (for energy).
-- a polarized field, which could be modeled as a product of any structured domain (representing location) with a four-element :class:`~unstructured_domain.UnstructuredDomain` holding Stokes I, Q, U and V components.
+- a polarized field, which could be modelled as a product of any structured domain (representing location) with a four-element :class:`~unstructured_domain.UnstructuredDomain` holding Stokes I, Q, U and V components.
-- a model for the sky emission, which holds both the current realization (on a harmonic domain) and a few inferred model parameters (e.g. on an unstructured grid).
+- a model for the sky emission, which holds both the current realisation (on a harmonic domain) and a few inferred model parameters (e.g. on an unstructured grid).